Esri/arcgis-html-sanitizer/README.md

 ### Contributing

-Esri welcomes contributions from anyone and everyone.
+EEsri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ### License